rspeer/python-ftfy/README.md

 - “9.2/10”
   — [pylint](https://bitbucket.org/logilab/pylint/)

-## Developed at Luminoso

-[Luminoso](https://www.luminoso.com) makes groundbreaking software for text analytics, built on open source technologies, that really understands what words mean, in many languages.

-We use ftfy every day at Luminoso, because the first step in understanding text is making sure it has the correct characters in it!

-If you're interested in joining us, take a look at [our careers page](https://luminoso.com/about/work-here).

 ## What it does

 Here are some examples (found in the real world) of what ftfy can do: